 What Is Semantic SEO?

 In general, semantic SEO essentially involves attempting to rank content for specific topics instead of using keywords.
-Semantic SEO seeks to rank content based on how Google can recognize synonyms, different word cases, and the more profound meaning for a query.
+Semantic SEO strategy seeks to rank content based on how Google can recognize synonyms, different word cases, and the more profound meaning for a query.
 In semantic SEO, different variations of a keyword are usually ignored.
 For instance, the terms “search engine” and “search engines” ultimately have the same meaning, so Google would be likely to return the same results for both searches.
 As a result, you would want to focus on creating an article about search engines rather than concentrating on using the term “search engines” in a specific grammatical case.

 How Does Semantic SEO Differ From Ordinary SEO?